stid/Apple1JS/README.md

 1. Install required packages via: `yarn install`
 2. Start in dev mode via: `yarn raw_start`

+If you want to build the node version:

+1. Build node package via: `yarn build-node`
+2. Execute node package via: `yarn start`

 ## BROWSER

 You can build & execute a web version visible inside your browser.
 This use a simple server behind, Web Workers to execute the core and a simple React component to render the monitor.